zeke/old.zeke.heroku.com/source/_posts/2012-05-10-bun-dull-egg-zeck.markdown

 categories:
 ---

-New flash!
-When working on a ruby project, you should prepend every command with **bundle exec** to ensure you're using the bundled dependencies, and not stuff that's specific to your environment.
+News flash!
+When working on a ruby project, you should prepend every shell command with **bundle exec** to ensure you're using the bundled dependencies, and not stuff that's specific to your environment.
 But who wants to type **bundle exec** 500 times a day?
 Neither I nor